Shelter is a basic human need. An array of federal, state and local initiatives is available to assist those who need to find affordable housing.

 Tenant Assistance Organizations

-The Kentucky Attorney General maintains a summary of legal protections for Kentucky renters, as does the Legal Aid Network of Kentucky.
+The Legal Aid Network of Kentucky maintains a summary of legal protections for Kentucky renters.
 Larger communities may have dedicated agencies that specifically mediate disputes or provide general information for tenants.
 Housing discrimination complaints may be filed online, by phone, by mail or in person.

 Kentucky Housing Corporation provides the Homeless Resource Guide that offers listings for homeless service providers, emergency shelters, transitional and permanent housing programs, mental health services and other agencies that serve the homeless.